 It is a SAS inbuilt procedure used to export the SAS data sets for writing the data into files of different formats.

 We will use the SAS data set named cars available in the SASHELP library.
-We export it as a space delimited text file with the code as shown below.
+We export it as a space delimited text file with the code as shown in the following program.

 On executing the above code we can see the output as a text file and right click on it to see its content as shown below.